 In November 2022, the Company entered into the PHP MSA (see Note 8).
 Concurrently with the PHP MSA, the Company entered into the PHP Work Order, pursuant to which PHP agreed to advise and counsel the Company regarding clinical development and regulatory matters with respect to its product candidates.
-The PHP Work Order is effective for six months from November 2022 and may be extended by written agreement of the Company and PHP.
-As compensation for the services and deliverables under the PHP Work Order, the Company is obligated to pay PHP a cash fee of \$0.5 million per month during the term of the PHP Work Order for an Aggregate Fee of \$3.0 million.
-In the event that (i) the Company terminates the PHP Work Order for any reason other than material breach by PHP or (ii) PHP terminates the PHP Work Order due to material breach by the Company, in each case, pursuant to the terms of the PHP MSA, the Company would be required to pay PHP the balance of the Aggregate Fee as of the date the PHP Work Order is terminated.
-The cash fee is subject to change if the parties extend the term of the PHP Work Order in accordance with the terms thereof.
+The PHP Work Order was effective for six months from November 2022 and terminated in accordance with its terms in May 2023.
+As compensation for the services and deliverables under the PHP Work Order, the Company paid PHP a cash fee of \$0.5 million per month during the term of the PHP Work Order for an Aggregate Fee of \$3.0 million.